glycodynamics/Tutorial-vmd/README.md

 [Windows Users](http://legacy.glycam.org/docs/othertoolsservice/download/Software/publication-software/3D-SNFG_v1_mod-vmdrc_Windows.zip): Download, unzip and move extracted vmd.rc file to C:/Program Files (x86)/VMD/ \

 ## Download glycan containing PDB files:
 The easiest way to download a protein structure from the protein data bank (PDB) is by typing the PDB ID into the search box of the [PDB Webpage](https://www.rcsb.org).
-Go to [PDB Webpage](https://www.rcsb.org) now and type PDB ID (case insensitive) into the search box, and then then hit enter.
+Go to [PDB Webpage](https://www.rcsb.org) now type PDB ID (case insensitive) into the search box, and then hit enter.
 Repeat the process for any other file that is of your interest.

-Alternatively, you can download structure of glycan containing protein from PDBs (i.e. PDB ID: [3SGJ](https://files.rcsb.org/download/3SGJ.pdb) or [2CHB](https://files.rcsb.org/download/3SGJ.pdb), a [Glycan](https://raw.githubusercontent.com/glycodynamics/vmd/main/pdbs/structure.pdb) and [Glycosylated Spike Protein](https://github.com/glycodynamics/vmd/raw/main/pdbs/sprotein_open.pdb) from these links.
+Alternatively, you can download the structure of glycan containing protein from PDBs (i.e. PDB ID: [3SGJ](https://files.rcsb.org/download/3SGJ.pdb) or [2CHB](https://files.rcsb.org/download/3SGJ.pdb), a [Glycan](https://raw.githubusercontent.com/glycodynamics/vmd/main/pdbs/structure.pdb) and [Glycosylated Spike Protein](https://github.com/glycodynamics/vmd/raw/main/pdbs/sprotein_open.pdb) from these links.

 ## 1 VMD Graphical Interface

 One VMD and 3D-SNFG plugin is installed to start VMD following the instructions given below:

-• **Mac OS X**: Double click on the VMD application icon in the Applications directory.\
+• **Mac OS X**: Double-click on the VMD application icon in the Applications directory.\
 • **Linux and other Unix platforms**: Type vmd in a terminal window.\
 • **Windows**: Select Start → Programs → VMD.